abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

     - `ldd` needed for -de (dependencies) option
 ## Limitation
   - Can't be used multiply in one-liner shell script only the first invocation can work
-  - Can't be used as alias
+  - Can't be used as alias.
+Use `-n` installer script option to change this tool name from `l`, e.g. `-nfd` to invoke it with `fd`
-  - Default setting globstar is off must not be changed by `shopt -s globstar` as it'd cause inefficiency in `**` wildcard path search of which otherwise search pattern invocation is completely fine
+  - Default off globstar setting must not be changed by `shopt -s globstar` as it'd cause inefficiency in `**` wildcard path search in which otherwise search pattern invocation is completely fine

 Simply type:
 $ l